Annihilators of Koszul Homologies and Almost Complete Intersections: Introduction

 \section{Introduction}

-The Hochster's Monomial Conjecture, which has been recently settled affirmatively by Yves Andre in \cite{AndreLaConjecture}, was a challenging open question in Commutative Algebra about 4 decades and it has various equivalent forms.
-One of them which is inspiring to many results of the present article is given by Dutta in \cite{DuttaTheMonomial} and states that for an almost complete intersection ring $R$ and a system of parameters $\mathbf{x}$ of $R$ we are endowed with an inequality, $\ell_R\big(R/(\mathbf{x})\big)\gneq \ell\big(\Ht_1(\mathbf{x},R)\big)$.
-In the present paper, we show that the Dutta's inequality is equivalent to the assertion, $(\mathbf{x}:\mam)\subseteq 0:_R\Ht_1(\mathbf{x},R)$.
-Bearing this equivalence in mind, we wondered if the following question has an affirmative answer.
+Hochster's Monomial Conjecture, which has been recently settled affirmatively by Yves Andre in \cite{AndreLaConjecture}, was a challenging open question in Commutative Algebra for about four decades and it has various equivalent forms.
+One of them, which inspired many results in this paper, is given by Dutta in \cite{DuttaTheMonomial} and states that an almost complete intersection ring $R$ and a system of parameters $\mathbf{x}$ of $R$ satisfies the inequality, $\ell_R\big(R/(\mathbf{x})\big)\gneq \ell\big(\Ht_1(\mathbf{x},R)\big)$.
+In particular, Dutta's Theorem reduces the Monomial Conjecture to almost complete intersection rings.
+In this direction, we present Proposition \ref{AlmostSmall}, which shows that almost complete intersection rings may play a further role in the context of the homological conjectures, despite the establishment of the Monomial Conjecture.

+In the present paper, we show that the aforementioned Dutta's inequality is equivalent to the assertion, $\big((\mathbf{x}):\mam\big)\subseteq 0:_R\Ht_1(\mathbf{x},R)$ (see, Proposition \ref{KoszulIsHard }).
+Bearing this equivalence in mind, the paper addresses the following question.

 \begin{ques} Let $R$ be an almost complete intersection and $\mathbf{x}$ be a system of parameters of $R$.
-Then is $\big((\mathbf{x}:\mam)\big)\Ht_i(\mathbf{x},R)=0$ for each $i\ge 1$? \end{ques}
+Then is $\big((\mathbf{x}):\mam\big)\subseteq 0:_R\Ht_i(\mathbf{x},R)$ for each $i\ge 1$? \end{ques}

 Approximation complexes, as a variant of Koszul type complexes, are introduced and investigated in \cite{HerzogSimisKoszul}.
-A new generation of approximation complexes, so-called, residual approximation complexes are constructed by the first named author of the present paper in \cite{HassanzadehResidual}, to establish a conjecture on the Cohen-Macaulayness of certain residual intersections, as a consequence of the acyclicity of his residual approximation complexes.
-Then, in, \cite{HassanzadehNaelitonResidual}, the authors show that the the acyclicity of the residual approximation complexes has strong connection with the annihilators of Koszul homologies, so that the foregoing question can be rephrased, equivalently, as follows.
+A new generation of approximation complexes, so-called, residual approximation complexes are invented in \cite{HassanzadehResidual}, to establish a conjecture on the Cohen-Macaulayness of certain residual intersections.
+Then, in, \cite{HassanzadehNaelitonResidual}, the authors show that the acyclicity of the residual approximation complexes has strong connection with annihilators of Koszul homologies, so that the foregoing question can be rephrased, equivalently, as follows.